-Create a revenue goal from the Goal presets in your experiment.
+Create a Revenue goal from the Goal templates in your experiment.

-But if you don’t want to use Google Analytics for revenue tracking or you cannot use it as it's not implemented through the standard tracking code, we have another way you can send a conversion, revenue and the amount of products ordered by the client
+If you don’t want to use Google Analytics e-commerce tracking or you cannot use it as it's not implemented through the standard tracking code, we have another way you can send a conversion, revenue and the amount of products ordered by the client.

-1) First, create a revenue goal.
+First, create a Revenue goal.
 You can do this from the "Experience Summary" of your experiment:

 Make sure that in the following step you fill in a dummy URL that does not match a URL on your site.
 For example, "http://domain.com/dummy.html".